Yale-BIM/f21-assignments/assignment-3/README.md

 can launch the `generate_target.launch` script with the optional parameter `target_x_plane:=<x>`, where \<x\> corresponds to the target's x coordinate on the robot's "base_footprint" frame.
 Then check the image that your node generated.

-- **III-5.** Your virtual camera could so far see behind it, but real cameras don't do that.
-Modify your virtual_camera.py node so that the circle is only drawn if the target is in front of the camera.
-That is, the circle should be drawn only if the Z component of the target's position is positive in the camera coordinate frame.
-If the Z component is zero or negative, have your node print a warning message:
+- **III-5.** Your virtual camera could see behind it, but real cameras don't do that.
+Modify your virtual_camera.py node so that the part of your code that computes the projection of the target and draws the circle only executes if the target is in front of the camera.
+That is, these parts of your program should only execute if the Z component of the target's position is positive in the camera coordinate frame.
+If the Z component is zero or negative, have your node instead print a warning message:

     ```python
     # example warning
     print("Warning: Target is behind the camera (z={})".format(z))
     ```

-- **III-6.** Modify your virtual_camera.py node so that instead of drawing a circle with a fixed radius for the target, it computes the outline of the target as seen by the camera and projects points on that outline onto the image.
-Note that the shape of the outline depends on the relative position of the target in the camera frame.
+- **III-6.** You will now modify your virtual_camera.py node so that instead of drawing a circle with a fixed radius for the target, it computes the true outline of the target as seen by the camera and projects points on that outline onto the image.
+To this end, you should first compute a direction vector $`\bold{q'}`$ from the center of the target to the edge of the sphere seen by the camera.
+Then, you will be able to draw the target's true shape by rotating the vector along a rotation axis in the direction of the target, and projecting the resulting points along the edge into the camera image.
+The steps below guide you through most of this process:

-    **a.** Let $`\bold{t}` = (t_x, t_y, t_z)$ be the vector from the camera center to the center of the target in the camera coordinate frame.
-Additionally, let the camera coordinate frame be oriented such that the $z$ axis points forward.
-How can you compute the vector $`\bold{q}`$ perpendicular to both $`\bold{t}`$ and the horizontal axis of the camera coordinate frame?
+    **a.** To get started, let $`\bold{t} = [t_x\ t_y\ t_z]^T`$ be the vector from the camera center to the center of the target in the camera coordinate frame.
+Additionally, let the camera coordinate frame be oriented such that the $`z`$ axis points forward.
+How can you mathematically calculate a vector $`\bold{q}`$ perpendicular to both $`\bold{t}`$ and the horizontal axis of the camera coordinate frame?
+Explain in your report.

-    **c.** A point in the edge of the target sche

-    **b.** Modify your virtual_camera.py node to compute the radius of the drawn circle as a function of the target's 3D position relative to the camera and the radius parameter (III-5a).
-    Explain in detail in your report how you compute the radius of the target on the image.
-    Include drawings of the geometric relations that you used to help explain your solution.

-    > Tip: As before, you can test that your virtual camera is working properly by launching the `generate_target.launch` script with the optional `target_x_plane:=<x>` and `target_radius:=<radius>` parameters.
-Here, \<radius\> corresponds to the radius of the target's marker published by the generate_target.py script.
-Then, run your node with the same target radius used for the generate_larget.launch script, and check in RViz if your image matches the rendering by the camera plugin.
-    You only need to worry about rendering the target when it's in front of the camera.
+    **b.** Now that you have computed a vector perpendicular to the direction towards the target (as seen by the camera), explain how you can scale this vector to have a length equal to the radius $`R`$ of the moving 3D sphere.
+Provide the equation that scales $`\bold{q}`$ as desired while preserving its direction in your report.

+    **c.** Let $`\bold{q'}`$ be the scaled vector from question III-6b.
+Explain mathematically in your report how can rotate this vector by an angle $`\alpha`$ along a normalized rotation axis aligned with the vector $`\bold{t}`$ from question III-6a.

+    > Tip.
+[Wikipedia](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation) is an easy place to learn more about the axis-angle parameterization of rotations.

+    **d.** Points along the edge of the sphere (as seen by the camera), can now be computed as: $`\bold{p} + rotate(\bold{q'}, \alpha)`$, where rotate is a function that implements III-6c.
+Modify your virtual camera node to compute at least 20 3D points equally distributed along the edge of the sphere that is seen by the camera.

+    **e.** Add code to your node that projects the 3D points from III-6d onto the image.

+    **f.** Draw a blue polygon on your image using OpenCV.
+The polygon should connect the projected points on the image:

+    ```python
+    # Example
+    points_list = [(x1,y1), (x2,y2), ...]
+    cv2.draw_polygon()
+    ```

+    The resulting image from your virtual camera should now show both the original circle (that was drawn for part III) and the blue polygon on top, as shown below:

+    **g.** Take a picture of your resulting image when the target is nearby the edge of the image.
+Include this image in your report.

 ## Part IV.